Public Transport (not taxis), London

 Now this is something one encounters often when travelling on the tube - MIND THE GAP.
 It is both written next to the GAP and one can hear it in the loud-speaker over and over again.
 And of course there is a reason for this.
-Last year (2012) 111 people were injured because of the gap.
+In 2011 111 people were injured because of the gap.

 On the 7th of March 2013 there were no trains on the Bakerloo line going to Elephant & Castle as a person was under the train!!
 I heard this when I entered the tube and when I got off 40 minutes later they were still announcing it - poor person - and how did she/he get under the train?
 Maybe jumped or was pushed, which happens.
 An Icelandic acquaintance of mine once got hit by the tube, and survived.